bitshares/bitshares.github.io-old/_posts/en/2015-06-08-migrating-to-bitshares-2.0.md

 ## Account Name Migration

 Under BitShares 2.0, accounts are transferable and have different prices based upon the quality of the account name so that they can double as DNS names.
-Starting immediately, all BitShares delegates will only allow users to register non-premium names until BitShares 2.0 is released and can set the proper pricing.
+Any premium names registered on or after June 8, 2015 will be given the prefix "bts-" after the migration.

 ## Open Order Migration